BOTANICAL SURVEY WEB PAGE UPDATES

 WEEK 1…LAUNCH WEB SITES

 Let’s begin this adventure by launching our web sites.
 Your web site is a subdomain of this very web site (www.ohioplants.org).
-The Universal; Resource Locator (URL) for your site is your first name dash first letter of your last name dot ohioplants.org.
+The Universal; Resource Locator (URL) for your site is the genus of one of Ashley’s favorite plants (dot) ohioplants.org.
 For convenience, see below, where there are links to your sites.
 To EDIT your site, simply enter into the browser bar your site name with “/wp-admin” added to it.
-To log in, enter your username which is same as the unique part of the URL (i.e., firstname-initial, also shown as captions to the links below).
-Your password is your student number.
+To log in, enter the username and password you were sent in a recent email.
 Welcome!

 Personalize your HOME page:

 Header image.
 Navigate Dashboard -> Appearance -> Header.
-Take or obtain a photo you like, crop/resize it to the recommended pixel dimensions, and put it in place of the silly piano keys.
+Take or obtain a photo you like, crop/resize it to the recommended pixel dimensions, and put it in place of the beautiful mountain scenery that sadly doesn’t look anything like Ohio.
 (Details below.)

-Add a little (or a lot, if you are so inclined) to this page.
-Suggestions: your academic and personal interests and career goals, a definition of “Botany,” what you hope to learn from this class, etc. Have fun with this!
+Add a few fun biographical tidbits (or many, if you are so inclined) to this page.
+Suggestions: your academic and personal interests and career goals, your favorite plant, aspects of the natural world that most interest you, a definition of “Botany,” what you hope to learn from this class, etc. Have fun with this!

 Clone your HOME page when you make new pages.

 Note: For all the succeeding web assignments, you will make separate pages (PAGES, not POSTS!) by going to “all pages” on the dashboard (two little pages icon) and creating a “clone” of your home page.
 Because the home page is formatted in the preferred manner (one column, no sidebars, no comments), please do not create new pages from scratch.
 Instead, clone your homepage, rename it, and replace what’s there with your new content.